winton/smart_asset/README.md

     - front_page
 </pre>

-By default, SmartAsset will look for your assets in <code>public/javascripts</code> and <code>public/stylesheets</code>.
+By default, SmartAsset will look for assets in <code>public/javascripts</code> and <code>public/stylesheets</code>.

 Create Packaged Assets
 ----------------------

-In a shell, <code>cd</code> to your project and run
+<code>cd</code> to your project and run

 <pre>
 smart_asset
 </pre>

-If your project is Git version controlled, only the assets that have changed will be repackaged.
+If your project is Git version controlled, only the assets that have changed are repackaged.

 Otherwise, all packages generate every time.